- Protect the confidentiality of authorized employee business communications;

 - Control and reduce unnecessary entries on Library computers which impact on processing;

 - Protect the image, interests, and integrity of the Library’s business communications, whether internal or external;

-- Protect against copyright infringement, which includes downloading of copyrighted print, video & motion pictures, audio, and other materials;
+- Protect against copyright infringement, which includes the downloading of copyrighted print, video & motion pictures, audio, and other materials;

 - Protect against harassment and/or the creation of a hostile work environment;

 - Maintain the security of the Library computer system.

 II.
 General Provisions